MicrosoftDocs/powerquery-docs/powerquery-docs/diagram-view.md

 ### Append queries/Append queries as new

 To append or perform a UNION of queries, right-click in a query and select **Append queries**.
-This action will display the **Append** dialog box where you can add additional tables to the current query. **Append queries as new** will also display the **Append** dialog box, but will allow you to append multiple tables into a new query.
+This action will display the **Append** dialog box where you can add more tables to the current query. **Append queries as new** will also display the **Append** dialog box, but will allow you to append multiple tables into a new query.

 ![Append queries options inside the query contextual menu](images/diagram-view-append-queries.png)